Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Results

 \subsection{Bjerrum Defects}

-As mentioned earlier, one of the ES optimizations carried out for DF ice led to the formation of a configuration closely resembling topological coordination defects commonly referred to as Bjerrum defects (BDs)\cite{Bjerrum1952,SCHULSON2001} (see Fig. \ref{Fig1}e) which violate the ice rules.
+As mentioned earlier, one of the ES optimizations carried out for DF ice led to the formation of a configuration closely resembling topological coordination defects commonly referred to as Bjerrum defects (BDs) \cite{Bjerrum1952,SCHULSON2001} (see Fig. \ref{Fig1}e) which violate the ice rules.
 This results in two distinct types of defects along the O-O bond.
 One shares similar features with a so-called L-defect, which is characterized by the absence of a proton along the hydrogen-bond, and a second one closely resembles a D-defect, which involves the presence of two protons along the O-O bond.
 We find that in the presence of Bjerrum defects, no chemical reactions occur during the emission process and the emission energy is below 4.5 eV.

 To examine in detail the role of BDs in the optical processes of ice, we examined a possible pathway leading to the their creation in the ice crystal.
-We performed nudged elastic band (NEB)\cite{NEB_2008} calculations using the initial DF configuration and the corresponding BDs structure formed in the ES as the initial and final states, respectively.
-The details of the calculation are reported in the \textit{Methods} section.
-With the NEB pathway in hand, we investigated how the creation of BD in the ice lattice affects the absorption and emission energies.
+We performed nudged elastic band (NEB) \cite{NEB_2008} calculations using the initial DF configuration and the corresponding BDs structure formed in the ES as the initial and final states, respectively (see the \textit{Materials and Methods} section).
+Our main motivation for constructing this NEB path on the GS PES is rooted in the fact that the Bjerrum-like configuration we observe represents only one possible geometry.
+We thus wanted to explore how intermediate configurations along a putative path from water molecules obeying ice-rules, to the Bjerrum-like defect, affect optical properties such as excitation and emission energies.
+The NEB energy profile (see Fig. S12 in the SI) shows a monotonic increase in energy along the path, which appears to imply that forming the BD configuration incurs an energy of approximately 3.5 eV, relative to the GS.
+Note that this large energetic penalty originates from the fact that the ES geometry involves not only the L and D pair, but also specific reorganization of the surrounding water molecules that stabilize an excess electron in a nearby cavity, thus leading to the formation of an extended D-like defect (see Fig. \ref{Fig5} and Fig. S13).
+It is also worth mentioning that L and D defects in real samples of ice are likely generated at interfaces with much smaller formation energies than those found here, before migrating into the bulk\cite{Watkins2010}.